shmador/filebeat-ecs/README.md

-Filebeat sidecar container setup on AWS ECS
+Filebeat sidcar container setup on ECS for sending logs to a remote logstash server